Stavnsbånd: Background

-The institution only applied in Denmark proper, not in the rest of Denmark-Norway.
+The stavnsbånd only applied to men in Denmark proper, not in the rest of Denmark-Norway.
 Norway had its own system of serfdom, while a somewhat similar institution, the vistarband, existed in Iceland (also part of the Danish-Norwegian realm) from 1490 to 1894.
-Slavery was the backbone of the Danish West Indies until 1848.
+Slavery was the backbone of the Danish West Indies until 1848, and its legal practices and enforcement were completely separate to the stavnsbånd.